 Two kinds of pitch correction

 Before picking, understand the two approaches.
 Real-time tuners (like Auto-Tune in its retune modes) correct pitch as audio passes through, which is what creates the classic tuned effect and is fast for whole takes.
 Graphical editors (like Melodyne) let you grab individual notes and move pitch, timing and even formants by hand, for transparent, surgical correction.
 Many engineers use both.
+If you are new to the whole idea, our explainer on what Auto-Tune is and how to use it covers the basics first.
 Either way, the cleaner your recording, the less work you have to do — start with our guide to recording vocals at home.

 Antares Auto-Tune